Updated: May 28

 Will you be giving my child homework?

-How involved will I be in tutoring?
+How involved will I be in this process?

 How many sessions per week will they need to attend?